Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: FDR control via merging p-values

 \section{FDR control via merging p-values}

 Many FDR control procedures start from p-values $\mathbf{p}_1, \ldots, \mathbf{p}_m$ for hypotheses $H_1, \ldots, H_m$.
 Let $\pvalue_{(i)}$ denote the $i$th smallest p-value for $i \in [m]$, with ties being broken by choosing the hypothesis with the smallest index.
 There are several famous procedures, the choice of which depends on the assumptions that we are willing to make on the joint distribution of the p-values.
-Here, we will explore two such procedures.
+Here, we will explore three such procedures.
 The first is BY \citep{benjamini_control_false_2001}, which is valid for any distribution of the p-values.
 The second is the procedure of \citet{su2018fdr} based on the FDR Linking Theorem.
 The Su method is valid under the PRDN assumption, a weaker variant of the PRDS assumption underlying BH.
-We will place these two methods in the context of the e-Closure Principle and show that they can be uniformly improved.
+The third is BH itself.
+We will place these three methods in the context of the e-Closure Principle and show that the first two can be uniformly improved.

 Since the e-Closure Principle depends on e-values, we will need to convert the input p-values to e-values.
 We use p-to-e calibrators for this \citep{shafer2011test}.
 A function $e(\mathbf{p})$ is a p-to-e calibrator if $e(\mathbf{p})$ is an e-value whenever $\mathbf{p}$ is a p-value, i.e., $\mathbb{E}_{\mathrm{P}}[e(\mathbf{p})]\leq 1$ whenever $\mathrm{P}(\mathbf{p}\leq t) \leq t$ for all $0 \leq t \leq 1$.
 One straightforward way to construct an FDR control procedure would be to calibrate $\mathbf{p}_1, \ldots, \mathbf{p}_m$ to e-values and apply $\CeBH$.
 However, in general, this does not turn out to be the most powerful approach.